-You perform the first few steps of troubleshooting regardless of whether there is a repairable problem or damage.
+Perform the first few steps of troubleshooting whether there is a repairable problem or damage.

 Gather Information

 Gather the normal information about the problem.
 (If you are not familiar with the normal information to gather, or any of the other steps, see General Troubleshooting Theory.)